 Volunteer in Romania

-If you are looking for a rewarding way to travel consider going to volunteer in Romania, you could help children at orphanages, work to improve communities or help wildlife.
-Romania joined the EU in 2007 but this country is still developing and faces daily social and economic problems.
-This country has a population of around 22 million people and around 21% live in poverty.
+If you are looking for a rewarding experience consider going to volunteer in Romania.
+There are lots of rewarding projects where you can help children at orphanages, communities or wildlife.
 There are international charities, NGO’s and non-profits all working to improve infrastructure and life for local people.
 You can join programs in places like Brasov and Bucharest all year round.

 Volunteer Programs in Romania